 Under-reporting income — The Law Offices of Charles R. Frazier has represented many IRS audit clients and we understand that the IRS always analyzes business gross revenues looking for evidence that the business owner has under-reported income.
 We advise and represent our clients before the IRS to be sure that you pay no more than your fair share of your tax liability.

 Improper deductions — Business expenses can be deducted.
 However, the IRS evaluates deductions for indications of abuse.
 If the IRS can establish that you took over-reported expense deductions on your tax return, you may be facing a tax deficiency plus interest and penalties.
 The Law Offices of Charles R. Frazier will help you understand IRS business expense deduction rules, so you can avoid being assessed additional tax.

 Failure to withhold — Businesses must withhold and remit employee payroll taxes throughout the year.
 Failure to do so can result in the assessment of an IRS trust fund recovery penalty.
 The person responsible for withholding taxes will be held personally liable for the full amount of the unpaid trust fund tax, plus interest.
 Do not face the threat of a trust fund recovery penalty assessment without experienced representation.
 Turn to the Law Offices of Charles R. Frazier for the advice and representation you need to handle this business tax issue.

-Don’t open, operate, or close a business without first understanding the tax implications.
+Don't open, operate, or close a business without first understanding the tax implications.
 Turn to the Law Offices of Charles R. Frazier for the advice you need.
-To schedule a free initial consultation, call 615-267-0125 or contact us online.
+To schedule a low cost consultation, call 615-267-0125 or contact us online.